 We constructed age-stratified contact matrices for nine age-groups (0-4, 5-11, 12-17, 18-29, 30-39, 40-49, 50-59, 60-69, and 70+).
-For children participants and contacts, we did not have exact ages and therefore sampled from the reported age-group uniformly.
+For children participants and contacts, we did not have exact ages and therefore sampled from the reported age-group with a weighting consistent with the age distribution of contacts for the participants' own age, according to the polymod survey[3].
 We fitted a truncated negative binomial model to calculate the mean contacts between each participant and contact age-groups.
 To find the population normalised symmetrical contact matrix, we multiplied the columns of the matrix by the mean-normalised proportion of the UK population in each age-group.

 We created the matrix for the first lockdown using data from the period of 23rd of March until 3rd of June.
+We are the matrix for the second lockdown using data from the period of 5th November until 2nd December 2020.
 We created the matrix for the third lockdown using data from the 5th to the 8th of January.
-Individual element absolute difference of the matrices were calculated as well as the ratio of the dominant eigenvalues.
-A similar analyse was performed comparing the third lockdown to the christmas period.
+Individual element absolute differences of the matrices were calculated as well as the ratio of the dominant eigenvalues.
+A similar analysis was performed comparing the third and second lockdown without the ratio of the dominant eigenvalues.